ZachSaucier/Just-Read/README.md

 #### Q: How can I auto-enable fullscreen when Just Read is started?

-Under "Options" -> "Additional options" -> "Additional preferences" there is an option to "Always auto-enable fullscreen when Just Read is started."
+Under "Options" -> "Additional preferences" there is an option to "Always auto-enable fullscreen when Just Read is started."
 Checking this box will make Just Read be fullscreen (like when you press <kbd>F11</kbd>) when you start Just Read on a page.

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*